mrkaye97/slackr/cran-comments.md

 ## Test environments

-* local OS X install, R 3.2.4
+* local OS X install, R 3.3.1
 * win-builder (devel and release)
+* ubuntu 14.04 R 3.3.1

 ## R CMD check results

 There were no ERRORs or WARNINGs.

-There was 1 NOTE:

-* checking CRAN incoming feasibility ...
-NOTE
-Maintainer: ‘Bob Rudis <bob@rudis.net>’

-License components with restrictions and base license permitting such:
-  MIT + file LICENSE
-File 'LICENSE':
-  YEAR: 2014
-  COPYRIGHT HOLDER: Bob Rudis
+## IMPORTANT BUG FIX

+The Slack API changed and returns extra info that causes 90% of the functions in this package to break (it introduces a duplicate column name that caused major problems for dplyr functions).